‘Bachelor In Paradise’ & Death Threats: Kristina Schulman Reportedly Slammed After Giving A Rose To Blake

 And it turns out that Kristina Schulman’s choice to give her rose to Blake has been the center of backlash.
 And some of it has been very serious, according to Cosmopolitan.
 This is what Kristina said in her Instagram Stories.

 “After last night’s episode of ‘Bachelor in Paradise,’ I was in shock about how much hate mail I got.
-But that’s not what struck me the most—what did is how many Blake haters are out there (who don’t even know him personally!)…” she said.
+But that’s not what struck me the most — what did is how many Blake haters are out there (who don’t even know him personally!),” she said.

 Schulman elaborated and hinted at the death threats.